 Technical Support and Questions:

-If you have technical difficulties, please submit a ticket to Technical Support using the link at the top of all internal application webpages.
-You will receive a confirmation email immediately with a ticket number as evidence of having done so and a response related to the request by the same time the next business day.
-If you do not receive these messages or if you have questions about the application itself or about rules, please contact SSP at email@example.com.
-All requests for assistance must be submitted prior to the Technical Support Deadline in order to guarantee a resolution before the deadline passes.
+If you have technical difficulties, please submit a request to Technical Support using the link at the top of all internal application webpages.
+You will receive a case confirmation number as evidence of having done so and a response related to the request by the same time the next business day.
+If you do not receive this message or if you have questions about the application itself or about rules, please contact SSP at firstname.lastname@example.org.
+All requests for assistance must be submitted prior to the Technical Support Deadline and have a case confirmation number in order to guarantee a resolution before the deadline passes.